Inselberg: Location

-The types of rock of which inselbergs are made of include granite, gneiss and gabbro.
+The types of rock of which inselbergs are made include granite, gneiss and gabbro.

 Origin and development

 Summarizing the understanding on the origin of inselbergs in 1974, geomorphologist Michael Thomas writes "Hypotheses for the development of inselbergs have been advanced, refuted and reiterated over a period of more than seventy years."
 Volcanic or other processes may give rise to a body of rock resistant to erosion, inside a body of softer rock such as limestone, which is more susceptible to erosion.
 When the less resistant rock is eroded away to form a plain, the more resistant rock is left behind as an isolated mountain.
 The strength of the uneroded rock is often attributed to the tightness of its jointing.

 Inselbergs can be reshaped by ice sheets much the same way as roches moutonnées.
 In northern Sweden, examples of this type of inselberg are called flyggbergs.

 Ecology

+Inselbergs harbor unique and often endemic species from many taxonomic groups and can serve as refugia for animal species living in the surrounding matrix.
+Plant communities in these ecosystems are often adapted to extreme conditions such as high solar radiation and water scarcity due to the shallow and rocky soils.
+Since these species have a restricted distribution, they may also become severely threatened by invasive species.

 The inselbergs of Eastern Africa tend to be a refuge for life in the Serengeti of Tanzania and in the Masai Mara of Kenya.
 Where the soil is too thin or hard to support tree life in large areas, soil trapped by inselbergs can be dense with trees while the surrounding land contains only short grass.
 Hollows in the rock surfaces provide catchments for rainwater.
 Many animals have adapted to the use of inselbergs, including the lion, the hyrax, and an abundance of bird and reptile life.